-The rest of the paper is structured as follows:

-In the next section (2), we compare European and US banking regulations, and make specific suggestions for modifying tax treatment in Europe and Canada.
+The rest of the study is structured as follows: In the next section (II), we compare European and US banking regulations, and make specific suggestions for modifying tax treatment in Europe and Canada.
 (This is the central part of the paper).
-In Section 3 we examine the effects of new international capital guidelines on banks' attitudes to LDC debt.
-Section 4 looks at provisioning policy and Section 5 examines recent changes of regulatory treatment, while Section 6 summarises the conclusions.
-A busy or impatient reader who wishes to focus on the main analysis and particularly the policy implications of the paper could read only Sections 1, 2 and 6; however, Sections 3, 4 and 5 will be of interest to the reader who wished to understand more fully the current regulatory framework affecting commercial bank LDC debt management.
+In section III we examine the effects of new international capital guidelines on banks' attitudes to LDC debt.
+Section IV looks at provisioning policy and section V examines recent changes of regulatory treatment, while section VI summarises the conclusions.

-2. EUROPEAN AND US BANKING REGULATIONS COMPARED
+II.
+EUROPEAN AND US BANKING REGULATIONS COMPARED

-European and Canadian regulations have important differences from US regulations.
-This is particularly true for the continent of Europe, where the regulatory and taxation regimes are most sharply differentiated from the US.
+European and Canadian regulations have important differences from those in the US.
+This is particularly true for continental Europe, where the regulatory and taxation regimes are most sharply differentiated from the US.
 The UK approach is somewhat hybrid, though approximating increasingly to the continental approach.

 Perhaps the main common regulatory feature in Europe and Canada (as opposed to the US and Japan) is the favourable attitude of the authorities to encouraging loan loss provisions in general, and, in particular, through tax deductibility of such provisions.
 This has both positive and negative effects for the process of debt/debt service reduction.
-We will focus more on fiscal policy and incentives because it seems to be the most crucial. within the whole range of regulatory issues, in its potential impact on debt/debt service reduction.
+We will focus more on fiscal policy and incentives because it seems to be the most crucial.

 As can be seen in Table 1, continental European governments have provided important tax incentives to banks to set up loan-loss reserves against their Third World debt.
 To an important extent as a result of this, European banks lead the way in establishing large loan loss provisions in the earlier stages of the debt problem, and their level was in mid-1989 well above that of British and US money centre banks, and certainly well above Japanese Banks (see again Table 1).
-Though tax policies for increased provisions are an important factor for explaining provisioning behaviour of banks in different countries, other factors such as the degree of exposure to highly indebted countries, as well as attitudes to the return/risk trade off also influence reserving behaviour.
-Thus, Bird (1987) has argued that for example high West German bank provisioning may be attributed not just to tax treatment, but also to relatively lower exposure of German banks (as this represents a relatively lower absolute cost to them), as well as German bankers' more prudential approach.
+Though tax policies for increased provisions are an important factor for explaining provisioning behaviour of banks in different countries, other factors such as the degree of exposure to highly indebted countries, as well as attitudes to the return/ risk trade off also influence reserving behaviour.
+Thus for example, Bird [1987] has argued that for example high West German bank provisioning may be attributed not just to tax treatment, but also to relatively lower exposure of German banks (as this represents a relatively lower absolute cost to them), as well as German bankers' more prudential approach.